devlingo/devlingo/frontend/README.md

 ## Setup

+### PNPM

 The repository uses [pnpm](https://pnpm.io/) as a package manager, install it with:

 ```shell
 npm i -g pnpm
 ```

-You can then update the dependencies with
+You can then install the dependencies with:

 ```shell
 pnpm install